hpssjellis/google-should-make-tensorflowTinyJS/README.md

-### By Jeremy Ellis Twitter @Rocksetta Use at your own Risk!
+### By Jeremy Ellis Twitter <a href="https://ca.linkedin.com/in/jeremy-ellis-4237a9bb">jeremy-ellis-4237a9bb</a> Use at your own Risk!
-### Note when looking at the markdown none of the javascript buttons appear, you must go to your Gitpages Demo Link!
+### Note the github for this page, with markdown and javascript is at [https://github.com/hpssjellis/google-should-make-tensorflowTinyJS](https://github.com/hpssjellis/google-should-make-tensorflowTinyJS)

-A few Javascript abilites do not work, such as hiding the code.
-So all the Javascript not in buttons is below.
+A blank template repository for you to make your own presentations is at [https://github.com/hpssjellis/pecha-kucha-lightning-talks-template](https://github.com/hpssjellis/pecha-kucha-lightning-talks-template)